bluscreenofjeff/bluscreenofjeff.github.io/_posts/2017-04-11-slack-bots-for-trolls-and-work.md

 * The script is `storybot.py`
 * The story itself will be put in `story.txt`, which is configurable with the *storyfile* variable on line 22.

-Since the story will take longer than the three seconds Slack expects its response within, we'll return an ephemeral response to the user who triggered the story as an acknowledgement and use incoming webhooks to post the story.
+Since the story will take longer than the three seconds Slack expects its response within, we'll return an ephemeral response to the user who triggered the story as an acknowledgment and use incoming webhooks to post the story.
 The story will be pulled from a text file with each message's text on a new line.
 To pace the story correctly, we'll add some random sleep times between lines.

 When the command `/storytime` is issued, the bot will run.